HP unveils advanced security for remote workers — and shows how to disinfect your laptop

 “We get asked [about] this every day,” said Rhodes.
 “If you use the wrong disinfectant, you can actually damage the product.”

 A CDC-recommended disinfectant that is also within HP’s cleaning guidelines is an alcohol solution consisting of 70% isopropyl alcohol and 30% water.

-Please follow the steps below to use the CDC-recommended alcohol solution to clean high-touch, external surfaces on HP products:
+The steps below use the CDC-recommended alcohol solution to clean high-touch, external surfaces on HP products:

 1. Wear disposable gloves made of latex (or nitrile gloves if you are latex-sensitive) when cleaning and disinfecting surfaces.